Paradoxdotexe/vade-mecum/src/pages/docs/vade_mecum.md

 ### Bonus Action

-Characters can use their Bonus Action to perform auxiliary actions with their environment.
+Characters can use their Bonus Action to perform auxiliary actions within the combat area.

 | Bonus Action           | Example                                                                         |
 | ---------------------- | ------------------------------------------------------------------------------- |